Can I grow mustard at home? Yes! You can grow mustard easily in containers or…

 My pepper plant added color to my living room and a fresh tasty treat to my recipes.
 They are easy to grow indoors.
 Click here for a complete guide to indoor peppers

-When planning your inside garden there are 3 things to keep in mind.
+When planning an indoor garden there are 3 things to keep in mind.

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links at no extra cost to you